-COM 2345: BUSINESS LAW / COM 2346 COMMERCIAL LAW
+COM 2345: BUSINESS LAW

-This course provides the undergraduates an overview of the legal regulations within which a business must operate in Sri Lanka.
+The aim of this course is to provide undergraduates with an overview of the legal regulations within which a business must operate in Sri Lanka.
 Further, it addresses various moral issues that will be encountered in the functions of marketing and management of a business.
-For this purpose the course is designed to cover topics such as Law of Agency, Partnership, International Trade Law, Information Communications Technology Law, Property Law, Law relating to Marketing, Consumer Protection, Law of Delict and Alternate Dispute Resolution.
-The students are expected to be aware of the legal and social costs associated with non-compliance with legal as well as moral standards.
+For this purpose, the course is designed to cover topics such as the law of agency, the law relating to partnerships, international trade law, ICT law, property law, law relating to marketing, consumer protection, law of delict, and Alternate Dispute Resolution (ADR).
+The students are expected to be aware of the legal and social costs associated with non-compliance with legal as well as moral requirements in the course of business.